FlashKAT: Understanding and Addressing Performance Bottlenecks in the Kolmogorov-Arnold Transformer: Beyond FLOPs: Understanding Performance Bottlenecks of KAT

 Focusing on the memory side for backward passes, we note that Table \ref{tab:pass_performance} reports very low L1, L2, and HBM throughput.
-At first glance, this is counterintuitive because a memory-bound process would usually mean a saturated memory bandwidth.
+At first glance, this is counterintuitive because a memory-bound process would typically imply a saturated memory bandwidth.
 However, further reasoning about the underlying hardware can provide insights.
-A GPU consists of a number of streaming multiprocessors (SMs).
+A GPU consists of multiple streaming multiprocessors (SMs).
 Typically, 32 threads are grouped in a \textit{warp} and executed synchronously.
 Multiple warps can be scheduled for execution on an SM in a context-switching fashion.
-When one warp is waiting for a memory transfer, the SM can switch to doing computation for a different "ready" warp (i.e., not waiting for memory), thus hiding the memory latency.
+When one warp is waiting for a memory transfer, the SM can switch to doing computation for a different ``ready'' warp (i.e., not waiting for memory), thereby hiding memory latency.
 However, suppose there are not enough ready warps.
-Then, the warp scheduler cannot entirely hide long latency or high memory contention, like with atomic operations that create sequential memory accesses.
+Then, the warp scheduler cannot entirely hide long latencies or high memory contention, like with atomic operations that create sequential memory accesses.
 If an SM does not make adequate use of the memory hierarchy consisting of registers, shared memory, and global memory (a mapped memory composed of L1 cache, L2 cache, and HBM), the latency for each transfer becomes even more severe.
-For reference, on an A100, shared memory, L1, L2, and HBM have a latency of 29.0, 37.9, 261.5, and 466.3 clock cycles, respectively \cite{luo2024benchmarking}.
-Assuming that the group-wise rational fails to hide latency, it makes sense that we would witness low memory utilization but still have a memory bottleneck.
-To validate this assumption, we examine the warp state statistics for the group-wise rational backward pass using Nvidia Nsight Compute with the same configuration as before.
-These statistics provide the average number of cycles each warp stays in a specific state for each instruction the kernel executes.
+For reference, on an A100, shared memory, L1, L2, and HBM have latencies of 29.0, 37.9, 261.5, and 466.3 clock cycles, respectively \cite{luo2024benchmarking}.
+Assuming that the group-wise rational function evaluation fails to hide latency, it makes sense that we would witness low memory utilization yet still experience a memory bottleneck.
+To validate this assumption, we examine the warp state statistics for the group-wise rational function backward pass using Nvidia Nsight Compute with the same configuration as before.
+These statistics report the average number of cycles each warp remains in a given state for each instruction the kernel executes.
 We report the warp state statistics in Figure \ref{fig:warp‐cycles‐named}.